SvenHerbers/Analysis-Program-Extension-for-XIAM/README.md

 <img width="1438" height="723" alt="image" src="https://github.com/user-attachments/assets/2f9ae878-cf40-4737-bee5-b68e3172d6f0" />

-using the parameter sliders it is possible to track the changes in the spectrum.
-Since the spectrum is rather dense, it is difficult to match any pattern on this scale.
-So it is a good idea to zoom in and identify candidates which show an internal rotation pattern that matches the prediction, but shifted.
+Using the parameter sliders, it is possible to track how the spectrum responds to changes in the molecular parameters.
+Because the spectrum is relatively dense, recognizing patterns at the full scale can be challenging.
+Therefore, it is helpful to zoom in on specific regions and look for groups of lines that show the expected internal-rotation pattern, but are shifted relative to the prediction.

-Now the region around 4700 MHz shows some good candidates already I went ahead and highlighted a few.
+The region around 4700 MHz shows some good candidates already.
+I went ahead and highlighted a few.
 <img width="1063" height="531" alt="image" src="https://github.com/user-attachments/assets/81e4cafc-6633-46c7-974d-17ce37206970" />

-When you now try to alter the spectrum you will realize that some lines depend more on some parameters than others.
-In particular the Red and Blue lines due neither depend a lot on either V3,1 or V3,2.
-This is because they represent the AA species, as well as the symmetryspecies with the symmetry quantum number one up on the higher barrier rotor.
-Higher barrier rotors usually contribute only small splittings, which are hardly varying on a MHz scale.
-However, the characteristic doubling of the lines then allows for a quick identification of these pairs!
+When adjusting parameters in APEX, you will notice that some lines are more sensitive to certain parameters than others.
+In particular, the red and blue lines hardly depend on either V3,1 or V3,2.
+This is because they represent the 0,0 (AA) species, as well as the symmetry species with the symmetry quantum number one up on the higher barrier rotor 1,0.
+Higher torsional barriers usually result in only very small splittings, often negligible on the MHz scale.
+However, the characteristic line doubling makes these transitions easy to identify.

-Since S1 and S2 hardly depend on the barriers it makes sense to use them to fix BJ BK B- by matching the prediction to the experimental spectrum.
-Furthermore when testing BJ, you will notice that two of the S1 S2 pairs hardly depend on it. it is then possible to adjust BK and B- to match the two positions of the two pairs.
+Because the S1 and S2 species depend only weakly on the torsional barriers, they are ideal for determining the rotational constants BJ, BK, and B- by matching the predicted and experimental line positions.
+When adjusting BJ, you will observe that two of the S1/S2 line pairs change very little with this parameter.
+This makes it possible to fix BK and B- by aligning the positions of these two pairs.

 <img width="1095" height="536" alt="image" src="https://github.com/user-attachments/assets/279fb184-8623-4240-97da-3add9f285468" />

-If you found it hard to find this match, do not worry.
-It looks easier than it is and typically takes quite some time to find the matches!
-Afterall, we are looking at a very dense spectrum and scanning through a 5 Dimensional parameter space.
+If you found it difficult to identify this match, don’t worry — it is challenging.
+It always looks easier in hindsight.
+Typically, matching patterns takes time, especially since we are dealing with a dense spectrum and effectively scanning a five-dimensional parameter space.

-Since BK, and B- are somewhat locked now, next is BJ.
+Now that BK and B- are approximately fixed, the next parameter to determine is BJ.

-Next is then V1n of the lower barrier rotor, to position S3,S4,S5 and then a little fine tuning of all parameters can be carried out.
+Once BJ is adjusted, the next step is to optimize V1n of the lower-barrier rotor, which shifts the S3, S4, and S5 torsional species into place.
+After that, a bit of fine-tuning of all parameters can be performed to improve the overall agreement.

-A satisfying result then looks like this:
+A satisfying result should then look something like this:

 <img width="1417" height="723" alt="image" src="https://github.com/user-attachments/assets/7f3d67a6-b08a-4344-9e2b-017d9b25dcab" />

-We can see some remaining deviations, which is fine, since the 2nd orde taylor will work worse the further we are from the intial guess.
-But also, we stopped fine tuning at some point.
-Perhaps it is still possible to get quite a better match.
-Definetly when feeding in the found parameters in a new guess, however, we have plenty of possible inital assignments to carry out our regular sequential fitting and the work of APEX is done.
+We can still observe some deviations, which is expected.
+The second-order Taylor expansion becomes less accurate the further we move away from the initial parameter guess, and we also stopped fine-tuning at some point.
+It is certainly possible to achieve an even better match — especially once the parameters found here are used as a new starting point in a proper fit.
+However, at this stage we already have multiple plausible initial assignments, which is sufficient to proceed with the regular sequential fitting.
+In other words: **APEX has done its job**.

 #### Step 4 - Close Plot and Open Output File
-There is no dedicated "create output" button.
-Instead close, the plot and then the python script will terminate normally.
-Before termination in a last step `APEX.py` will create a file `APEX_output.txt` which will contain the last slider values.
+There is no dedicated “create output” button.
+Instead, simply close the plot window.
+When the window is closed, the Python script terminates normally, and as a final step `APEX.py` automatically generates a file called `APEX_output.txt`, which contains the last slider values used during the session.

 <img width="667" height="141" alt="image" src="https://github.com/user-attachments/assets/d638b051-5e18-4794-bf70-ab4ed0a3b51f" />

-Example 1 is then finished, the job of APEX is done and a refined inital prediction file is obtained when copying the output values into the `Input.xi` and run it through XIAMi2NQ.
+Example 1 is now complete.
+APEX has fulfilled its purpose, and a refined initial prediction file is obtained by copying the output values into `Input.xi` and running it again with XIAMi2NQ.

 ### Example 2 - Single High Barrier Rotor with Two Quadrupolar Nuclei (Methoxyflurane)

-Example 2 now shows the case of the most abundant isotopologue of the more abundant conformer of Methoxyflurane.
-Since we have only a single rotor, which has a rather high barrier, we will include it in the prediction but not include it as a seperate slider this time.
-We will also not plot the two symmetry seperatly but rather use only the total plot.
+Example 2 demonstrates the case of the most abundant isotopologue of the dominant conformer of Methoxyflurane.
+Since this molecule contains only a single internal rotor with a relatively high barrier, we will include the rotor in the prediction, but we will not provide a separate slider for it.
+We will also not plot the symmetry species separately; instead, we will only use the total spectrum plot.

-This time we will plot against a complete experimental spectrum.
-Also it should be noted, that for two nearly equivalent quadrupolar nuclei, XIAM2NQ hyperfine intensities will be quite bad.
-XIAM2NQ uses an exact treatment in fitting of quadrupole components.
-However, for intensities, approximations are in place that only work when J is a nearly good quantum number (still fairly accurate for the Chlorine nuclei in Methoxyflurane) and if chi_1 >> chi_2 the quadrupole coupling of the first nucleus is mutch larger than for the second and F1 is also a nearly good quantum number.
+In this example, we will compare directly against a complete experimental spectrum.
+It should be noted that for molecules with two nearly equivalent quadrupolar nuclei, XIAM2NQ does not produce highly accurate hyperfine intensities.
+XIAM2NQ performs an exact treatment of quadrupole splittings during fitting, but intensities are computed using approximations that assume (i) J remains a nearly good quantum number (which is still reasonably valid for the chlorine nuclei in Methoxyflurane) and (ii) χ₁ >> χ₂, meaning the quadrupole coupling of one nucleus is much larger than that of the second, so F₁ remains a nearly good quantum number.

-This means we expect quite some deviations in intensities, and things might not be as obvious as in our synthetic case.
+As a result, we expect noticeable deviations in the predicted hyperfine intensities, and the matching process may be less obvious than in the synthetic example.

 #### Step 1 - Input File
 ```